charltonaustin/follower-maze/instructions.md

 5. **concurrencyLevel** - Default: 100

-   Number of conected users.
+   Number of conected userSocketServer.

 6. **numberOfUsers** Default: concurrencyLevel * 10

-   Total number of users (connected or not)
+   Total number of userSocketServer (connected or not)

 7. **randomSeed** - Default: 666